alaizyj/team-member-management/README.md

 # Getting started
-To start the application, run 'npm start' in the project directory.
+To start the application, run 'npm install' then 'npm start' in the project directory.
 Open http:localhost:3000 to view it in the browser.

 # Components